The Palace of Truth: Synopsis

 The King is holding the talisman.
 Everyone else tells the truth: The Princess's singing is terrible; Chrysal did not mean one word that he said at court; Zoram (the composer) doesn't know one note from another, etc. Chrysal and Zoram declare a duel because of the truth they speak.

 The Prince confesses that at least 500 ladies have kissed him, among other things, and of course the Princess is unhappy.
 Azema timidly reveals that she wants to try her charms on the Prince.
 The Prince rejects her, so Azema tries to charm Chrysal.
 The Prince decides that the palace must be enchanted and shows up human nature as it is and everybody is affected by it, but he doesn't realise that the enchantment affects him.
 He tells Mirza that he loves her and then reveals this to the Princess.
 She breaks their bond and gives him his freedom and then pleads with him to take her back and give her until that night.
 Other characters confess love for each other in strange pairings.

-After the King reveals that he made love to Mirza in the shrubbery and Mirza admits that she hates the King, he realises that his talisman is not working.
+After the King reveals that he had sex with Mirza in the shrubbery and Mirza admits that she hates the King, he realises that his talisman is not working.
 Now the King wants to leave!